JaineInvent/AFSRM-Robotic-Actuator/Electrical/Documentation.md

 - net_name= Coil [A,B,C ] ensures that coils on multiple layers are treated as one, that way both are energized to create a B-feild
 - The notebook successfully produced a 2-layer and 4-layer CSV
 - Using this CSV I will rewrite my max torque code(which wasnt pushed earlier due to branching issues) to take the CSV geometrical vaues and apply them to the max torque inductrance approximation
-- Hopefully once I configure all the electrical paths, a proper PCB stator will be produced --2:51pm
+- Hopefully once I configure all the electrical paths, a proper PCB stator will be produced

+Things learnt:
+net_names- a name or class that defines an electrical connection.
+If two coils are connected to the same netname, they share the same electrical connection. vias- pcb tunnels that allow for electrons to pass through multiple layers of the PCB.

 Author: Jaine R.

 ## 1/3/25
-- Added and understood all the net_names and their physical connection on the PCB

 Originally I wanted to modify the coil automation notebook to maximize coil fill on the PCB, however, I found that it is geometrically complex and that the original author's variable names did not align with mine.

 I realized that building an optimization code for N, vias_radius, etc would take longer than iterating constraints.